Arlovzki/custom_place_picker/README.md

 It is an extended version of [Google Maps Place Picker](https://pub.dev/packages/google_maps_place_picker) and [Place Picker](https://pub.dev/packages/place_picker).

-Also it use [Rest Countries API](https://restcountries.eu/) for getting Alpha Code 2 of the location.
-The code will use for checking the if the selected location is equals to the inputted [region].

 ## The project relies on below packages.